joyceandpig/STemWin-WM/README.md

 # STemWin-WM
 contain follow content:
-clip window and use frame and button function tips:when we change tools's skin by set defaultskin,It is cannot take effect when want change tools's color in the program
+create a frame obtain text, checkbox and botton by use GUIBuilder. change checkbox value and event, add a botton event to end the dialog.